infozenfrance/Phraseanet-Docs/en/User/Guide/Export.rst

     :align: center

 * Fill in and submit the displayed form.
-* The order manager is informed of the order by a notification in Phraseanet or by an notification by e-mail.
+* The order manager is informed of the order by a notification in Phraseanet or by a notification by e-mail.
 He examines the order then accept or refuse the documents request.
 * For delivered orders, the user receives the requested documents in Lightbox, using a link displayed in the notifications.